 - Food supplier selection: You are expected to have a robust approved supplier program that identifies and risk assesses, approves, and manages suppliers of food ingredients, primary packaging, processing aids, etc. Food safety risk factors among other risks related to authenticity, food fraud, and food defence should be considered.
 Greater risk requires more controls, as simple as that.

-- Cross-contamination Prevention: you should develop a variety of procedures related to preventing contamination for example procedures to manage glass, brittle plastic, ceramics, and similar materials, and procedures to manage metal, wood, and other foreign-body contamination.
+- Cross-contamination Prevention: you should develop a variety of procedures related to preventing contamination for example procedures to manage glass, brittle plastic, ceramics, and similar materials, and procedures to manage metal, wood, and other foreign-body contamination when preparing food.

 Food Safety Management System Compliance